- Gandal et al., Science 359, 693–697, 2018

 Research at Lundbeck is based on the efforts of our multi-disciplinary, empowered project teams, our in-house expertise in the brain disease area and new technologies.
 We work in state-of-the-art laboratories.
 In each project team, we integrate our advanced knowledge in R&D disciplines with expertise in clinical practices and therapeutic needs.

 We work together as individuals towards common goals.
 We seek to constantly develop and improve our scientific and personal skills and qualifications.
-This allows us to promote career opportunities for the individual, as well as maintain and develop our competencies as an organisation.
+This allows us to promote career opportunities for the individual, as well as maintain and develop our competencies as an organization.
 Publication of our scientific results is a natural part of our participation as active members in the international scientific community.

-Lundbeck’s long experience and continuous work within diseases of the brain has provided us with a strong global network in preclinical and clinical neuroscience research.
+Lundbeck’s long experience and continuous work within diseases of the brain have provided us with a strong global network in preclinical and clinical neuroscience research.
 It is essential for us to maintain our strong internal R&D capabilities and to build external alliances to supplement our internal capabilities, taking advantage of the increased opportunities provided by innovative technologies.

 Lundbeck also joined the personal genetics company 23andMe, Inc. and the think tank The Milken Institute in a large new study to increase the understanding of the underlying causes of Major Depressive Disorder (MDD) and bipolar depression.
 This study further explores how these diseases and brain functions such as attention and decision-making are related to genetics.

 Another example is our participation in the RADAR-CNS collaboration with the scope to develop new ways of monitoring conditions such as MDD, epilepsy and multiple sclerosis using wearable devices and smartphone technology.
 Such widely available devices can reveal a patient’s current condition, remotely, at previously unachievable levels of detail.